 They are not very whimsical in terms of care – they are quite clean, and they do not require daily walking.
 However, cats are characterized by a wayward nature, especially in some specific breeds, such as Siamese or British cats.
 The kid must be acknowledged by behavior rules when communicating with these pets.
 You can demonstrate to them an example of how to stroke or play with cats.
 In general, cats get along quite well with preschoolers – they allow themselves to be stroked and participate in joint games.

 It is believed that the best cat breeds for children are known for their affectionate and calm nature, but at the same time they are playful and energetic.
+You can find munchkin kittens for sale and other breeds by doing a quick search online!
 When choosing a kitten for a baby, you should pay attention to his temperament: calm kittens are suitable for calm children, and, on the contrary, an active child will be much more interesting with an energetic pet.
 What breeds of cats get along best with children?

 British cat is a breed which is famous for its restraint and independence, but not in relations with children.
 They are most attached to the child, and therefore will share games and sleep with him with genuine interest and devotion.